 400 Sausiluta Drive, Richmond, VA 23227 Phone: 804.261.8230

-The Three Lakes Nature Center has just reopened after renovation and repair.
+The Three Lakes Nature Center is a 90-acre community park.
 It is home to a 50,000 gallon fresh water aquarium where kids can see the view from under the water.
 There are also small habitats for all kinds of turtles, snakes, and salamanders.
 Other exhibits include information on the woodland forest and wetlands.

 There are gravel trails that circle the three man-made lakes; each is approximately a quarter to half mile in length.
 Fishing is permitted on two of the lakes.
 Don’t forget to bring bread to feed the ducks and turtles that inhabit the other.